Short selling gets a bad rap in the investment world because traders benefit from a company’s loss. It’s also considered high risk.

-While it varies from country to country, there are a few different ways to short sell stocks — and there are risks involved.
+While it varies from country to country, there are a few different ways to short sell stocks — and various risks are involved.

 The idea behind this investment strategy is that if you think a stock’s value will decrease, you can make a profit.
 You do this by borrowing a stock from a broker and selling it at the market price.
 Once the price decreases, buy it back and return it to the legitimate owner — and pocket the profit.